| | | | |

 • Bake it for about 20 minutes and then remove it from the oven.

-• Whip the egg white and using a baking brush, brush the egg white all over the pie crust and return it to the oven.
-Bake for a further 10 minutes and then remove it from the oven and allow it to rest and cool down completely.
+• Whip the egg white that we had set aside earlier.
+Using a baking brush, brush the egg white all over the semi-baked pie crust.
+Return it to the oven and bake it for a further 10 minutes.

 • Filling